 Laboratory for production and testing of polymer membranes

-SINTEF has a broad range of facilities to test membranes and modules from laboratory scale to pilot scale.
 Membrane technology is environmentally friendly and one of the most promising future separation technologies, especially for CO2 capture since no chemicals involved, no secondary pollutants are emitted from the capture plant.
-Compact membrane modules and simple process can offer a small footprint, low capital and operation cost, but also operation flexibility and simple up- and down- scaling.
+Compact membrane modules and simple process can not only offer a small footprint, low capital and operation cost, but also operation flexibility and simple up- and down- scaling.

 Laboratory for solvent characterization and phase equilibrium measurements

 The laboratory performs measurements of thermodynamic properties for solvents used for purification of various industrial gases.
 This includes phase equilibria, solubility of CO2, H2S and hydrocarbons in different solutions, reaction enthalpy, specific heat capacity and thermal conductivity.
 In addition, reaction kinetics for CO2 and physical properties, like viscosity and density, are measured for different solvents.